OctopusDeploy/blog/blog/2020-10/pulumi-and-aks-with-octopus-deploy/index.md

 ### The Pulumi Step

 Next, it's time to add in the first Pulumi step.
 The Pulumi step is what will be used to create a secret and the AKS cluster.
-Instead of using a third-party step template, you're going to us the **RUN A SCRIPT** template to utilize the Pulumi commands in Bash.
+Instead of using a third-party step template, you're going to use the **RUN A SCRIPT** template to utilize the Pulumi commands in Bash.
+The reason to use the **RUN A SCRIPT** template is simply because it's built-in and you may not want to install third-party step templates.

 For the RUN A SCRIPT step, you'll want to add in the standard parameters - step name, enabled, target roles, etc. The real action occurs when you get to the **Inline Source Code** section under **Script**.